-- Family Tree DNA (FTDNA) is the testing company located in Houston, Texas and they are the world’s leading testing company for surname DNA projects with the world’s largest ancestry DNA database.
+- Testing company.
+Family Tree DNA (FTDNA) is the testing company located in Houston, Texas and they are the world’s leading testing company for surname DNA projects with the world’s largest ancestry DNA database.
 The website currently being viewed is hosted by WorldFamilies.net which is a free volunteer-run organization for family researchers to collaborate and manage the DNA test results.

 - DNA submitted.
 The swab used to extract the “Y” chromosome is not shared with any other company and can be safely stored for your future use, or destroyed pursuant to your preference.